tillitis/tkey-ssh-ca/README.md

 expected to touch your TKey twice: first when authentication to tkey-ssh-ca, then to sign the new cert.

+If you want to, you can allow anyone to request a certificate.
+If you want to allow this, start the `tkey-ssh-ca` with the `--insecure` flag.
+NOTE WELL: Anyone who requests a cert and presents a public key will get a cert!

-Get the users' public keys and place them in `authorized_keys` in the tkey-ssh-ca directory, one per line in this format:
+If, on the other hand, you want to allow just a list of approved identities to request a cert: Get the users' public keys and place them in `authorized_keys` in the tkey-ssh-ca directory, one per line in this format:

 ```
 ssh-ed25519 AAAA... key-id@domain